ADvent Resources

 Books, activities, & other ways to celebrate

 There are many ways to observe Advent and there is a lot of opportunity to be creative.
+We have books, family traditions, RCB playlists, and more!
 Hopefully something here will spark an idea, especially if you've never done anything to observe Advent before.
-For Advent 2023, we will be reading together Tsh Oxenreider's Shadow & Light.
-Join us!
+Rather than all reading the same book this year, we invite you to consider the following options for an Advent devotional...

 Shadow & Light: A Journey Into Advent